-Private health insurance changes are taking effect on 1st April, 2019.
-There is still confusion as to what these changes will mean for the consumer, especially in relation to coverage for acupuncture.
+Private health insurance changes took effect on 1st April 2019.
+There is still confusion as to what these changes mean for the consumer, especially in relation to coverage for acupuncture.

 For private hospital cover, the excess can now be set as high as $750 for singles (up from $500) and $1500 for couples and families (up from $1000).

-Many natural therapies will no longer have rebates offered by health funds, due to legislative changes which removed government support in the form of rebates for the health insurers and redefined them to no longer fall under general treatment.
+Many natural therapies will no longer have rebates offered by health funds, due to legislative changes.
+This removed government support in the form of rebates for the health insurers and redefined them to no longer fall under general treatment.

 A review was conducted by the National Health and Medical Research Council (NHMRC), which aimed to evaluate the effectiveness, safety and cost-effectiveness of 17 natural therapies.
 This resulted in a list of natural therapies which they determined they would no longer support private health insurance for.
 The following therapies will no longer receive rebates from private health insurance: